 - one of the earliest examples of a newel post supported staircase in England

 - the Long Gallery - a type of room that made its first appearance in Elizabethan houses.
+The Long Gallery was the place where ladies of the house could take their exercise - essentially walking back and forth while gossiping - in bad weather.

 Facilities for visitors include a lovely walled garden and a woodland garden with wildlife sculptures; a very good, reasonably priced cafe and a house and garden shop.
 The regular schedule of events includes a jazz festival at which Simon Cunliffe-Lister, the current occupant, has been known to play his sax.